ALEXANDER'S CHOICE BY EDMUND MARLOWE

 Read the Evening Standard article about Alexander's Choice here.

 Read more than forty reviews on amazon.co.uk here, and many more (some duplicate) on amazon.com here and goodreads.com here.
-Longer ones of these by John Hamilton, John Mackay, Son of Nietzsche, Burnt Offerings, Parsifal, New York Resident and Gary Scott are presented separately.
+Longer ones of these by Mark Andrew, John Hamilton, John Mackay, Son of Nietzsche, Burnt Offerings, Parsifal, New York Resident and Gary Scott are presented separately.